 Friends with Leith-born Eduardo Paolozzi, his work has the exuberance of Pop Art & true singularity in its medium of tapestry.
 Brennan become artistic director of Dovecot Studios in 1964 and for the last 30 years of his life he lived in the States.
 He died in 2019.

-To celebrate his life and share the brilliance of his work with the world, Dovecot are presenting an exhibition of Archie Brennan’s work from 26 April to 30 August.
-The exhibition is funded by monies raised by Dovecot in partnership with the Art Fund.
+To celebrate his life and share the brilliance of his work with the world, Dovecot recently presented an exhibition of Archie Brennan’s work.
+The exhibition was funded by monies raised by Dovecot in partnership with the Art Fund.

 Beca Lipscombe the Edinburgh-based designer and co-founder with Lucy McKenzie of Atelier A.B, has long championed Archie Brennan’s work.
 Here she remembers & celebrates his work.